bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/tutorials/schools/index.rst

 Configuring the application
 ---------------------------

 Start the Web App Builder by selecting :menuselection:`Plugins --> Boundless --> Web App Builder`.
-This will bring up the interface we use to configure our web app.
+This will bring up the interface used to configure our web app.
 There are several tabs, each one used to define a particular set of parameters.
 We will go through each of them and describe their meaning.

 #.
 In the :guilabel:`Description` tab, fill out the form with the following: